blakefrost/notebox_web/README.md

-This is a companion project for Notebox, the revolutionary note taking to available from an internet near you.
+This is a companion project for Notebox, the revolutionary note taking tool available from an internet near you.

 Here is what it looks like.